The power of music can change lives. Let’s use it to help those in need by giving hope, health, and happiness through

-As we approach our third year operating as a 501 (c) (3) non-profit organization, we want to thank all of you who helped in the journey of making music therapy and education available to those in need.
-We’ve garnered support from all over the globe (including The Who/Pete Townshend, Lou Adler/Monterey International Pop Festival Foundation, and The Joe Strummer Foundation in the UK), as well as joined efforts from regional folks and sponsors to help reach our goals.
-We’ve hosted five benefit concerts, a “WHOotenanny” in (Austin 2012), “Okie Folkies & Freaks” in (OKC 2013), a “Tribute to Monterey Pop” in (Austin 2013), a special benefit in support of the documentary Alive Inside and for local music programs for Alzheimer’s sufferers (OKC 2014), and a partnered effort with Strummerville (The Joe Strummer Foundation) raising funds for a special needs music scholarship (Austin 2014), and a production by students at the Academy of Contemporary Music (ACM@UCO) to help raise awareness and regional funding for music therapy that coincided with the Southwest American Music Therapy Association’s annual conference (OKC 2015).
+As we celebrate our third year operating as a 501 (c) (3) non-profit organization this week, we want to thank all of you who have helped in the journey of making music therapy and education available to those in need.
+We’ve garnered support from all over the globe (including The Who/Pete Townshend, Lou Adler/Monterey International Pop Festival Foundation, Eric Burdon, and The Joe Strummer Foundation in the UK), as well as from national and regional supporters to help reach our goals.
+We’ve hosted six benefit concerts, a “WHOotenanny” in (Austin 2012), “Okie Folkies & Freaks” in (OKC 2013), a “Tribute to Monterey Pop” in (Austin 2013), a special benefit in support of the documentary Alive Inside and for local music programs for Alzheimer’s sufferers (OKC 2014), a partnered effort with The Joe Strummer Foundation that raised funds for a special needs music scholarship (Austin 2014), and a production by students at the Academy of Contemporary Music (ACM@UCO) to help raise awareness and regional funding for music therapy that coincided with the Southwest American Music Therapy Association’s annual conference (OKC 2015).
 We have donated over $8,000 worth of instruments and gear to individuals, schools, therapists, special needs educators, and organizations as well as helped with music scholarships to the underserved and special populations.
 We have hosted many sensory friendly concerts and workshops, music therapy awareness events and adaptive music education classes free to the public.
 At the end of 2016, we celebrated the new Legislative bill in Oklahoma that now supports music therapy as a state Board-certified medical practice and are crossing our fingers that Texas will pass the one that is being considered in 2017.
 Our most recent benefit concert in Austin was a partnered effort with Band Aid School of Music that raised funds for music scholarships for disadvantaged kids, special needs training for instructors, and music therapy workshops.